ku-fpg/wakarusa/README.md

 wakarusa
 ========

-A deep embedding of Functional Reactive Programming.
+A deep embedding of Functional Transactional Programming.